0x70b1a5/lugso/index.md

 **fhtogni-zit ivol or rki sup-nSuv vgov fhtogn-in vgov itg-ib-zki sin yiy.**

-`dead-NEG DET REL abide eternity-ADV.DER can sleep-CONJ.and can aeon-PL-TEMP death EMPH`
+`dead-NEG DET.DIST REL abide eternity-ADV.DER can sleep-CONJ.and can aeon-PL-TEMP death EMPH`

 _That is not dead which can eternal lie, and with strange aeons even death may die._